Hyundai Tiger X-1 concept walking car could be a lifesaver

-Hyundai first showed that idea of a car that can walk with the Elevate concept revealed at the 2019 Consumer Electronics Show.
+Hyundai first showed the idea of a car that can walk with the Elevate concept revealed at the 2019 Consumer Electronics Show.
 Now, the Korean automaker is taking the idea a step further with the Tiger X-1 concept that could help in search and rescue, scientific research, military, or exploratory missions (even on new planets).

 Hyundai unveiled the Tiger X-1 on Tuesday.
 Tiger stands for Transforming Intelligent Ground Excursion Robot and X-1 denotes that the concept shown is the first experimental version.
 Hyundai calls it an ultimate mobility vehicle, and the Tiger X-1 currently exists only as a concept.
 It's essentially a science project for Hyundai's idea of future mobility.